komal-shaikh-ks/Employee-Management-System/README.md

 # Employee-Management-System

-# first you have to download .zip file.
+# First you have to download .zip file.
 # Import that file into java-Eclipse IDE
 # Then, make sure you must have installed MySQL database in your workstation and password & username of MySQL shoudle be(root,root).
 # After that import the schema in database with name as EMS.